aws/aws-fpga/hdk/cl/examples/cl_dram_dma/README.md

 ### Reset

 flr_reset is ignored in this design

 <a name="software"></a>
 ## Runtime software
-DMA accesses rely on the [XDMA driver](../../../../sdk/linux_kernel_drivers/xdma/README.md)
+[XDMA driver](../../../../sdk/linux_kernel_drivers/xdma/README.md) is required by the runtime software.

 Developers using AMI 1.5.0 or Later Instances that come with pre-installed Xilinx Runtime Environment (XRT) should [refer to this note](../../../../sdk/linux_kernel_drivers/xdma/xdma_install.md#xdmainstallfail) before installing the XDMA driver.

-The DRAM DMA example includes runtime software to demonstrate working DMA accesses.
+The DRAM DMA example includes runtime software to demonstrate working PCIM accesses and interrupt handling.
 The runtime example is located [in the runtime directory](software/runtime/test_dram_dma.c)

 There are two example tests in cl_dram_dma example.

 # test_dram_dma.c

-This test runs a regular software test with data transfer with all 4 DMA channels enabled.
+This test runs a regular software test with data transfer initiated in a peek and poke fashion on the PCIM interface.

 ## Compile and run instructions
 cd $CL_DIR/software/runtime